-Upon retirement, death, disability, or separation from service, a participant (or the participant's beneficiary, if applicable) will receive a lump sum amount equal to the value of the participant's vested interest in the participant's account, or to the extent a participant's or beneficiary's account is invested in at least five whole shares of Rent-A-Center, Inc. stock, the participant or beneficiary may elect to receive a distribution in whole shares of such stock, rather than in cash.
-The Plan allows participants to make hardship withdrawals subject to certain limitations, as defined in the Plan document.
-Effective September 20, 2017, the plan allows a participant, who is a resident of Puerto Rico during the period between September 30, 2017 and June 30, 2018, to make withdrawals from the plan to cover certain expenses, as defined in the amended Plan document.
-As of December 31, 2018 and 2017, withdrawals of \$0 and \$9,500, respectively, had been requested by participants of the Plan but had not yet been paid.
+Upon retirement, death, disability, or separation from service, a participant (or the participant's beneficiary, if applicable) will receive a lump sum amount equal to the value of the participant's vested interest in the participant's account, or to the extent a participant's or beneficiary's account is invested in at least five whole shares of Upbound Group, Inc. common stock, the participant or beneficiary may elect to receive a distribution in whole shares of such stock, rather than in cash.
+The Plan allows participants to make hardship withdrawals subject to certain limitations, as defined in the Plan document, and further modified for provisions included in the Bipartisan Budget Act of 2018.
+As of December 31, 2022, the Plan had \$10,000 of benefits payable for withdrawals that had been elected but not yet paid.
+The Plan had no unpaid withdrawals at December 31, 2021.